Impostor/Impostor/docs/Writing-a-plugin.md

 ## 2. Create a C# project

 The first step is creating a new C# project, it must be a **Class Library (.NET Standard)**.
-The target framework can be any of those compatible with .NET 7, which includes:
+The target framework can be any of those compatible with .NET 8, but we recommend sticking with **.NET 8.0**.

-- .NET Standard 2.0
-- .NET Standard 2.1
-- .NET 5
-- .NET 6
-- .NET 7

 For more information about compatibility, see https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

-> At the moment of writing this document, I recommend you to use **.NET 7.0**.

 When the project has been created, you should have `Class.cs` and `Project.csproj` files.
 Your `Project.csproj` should look something like this.